 Do air purifiers work for dust mite allergies?

-Dust mites are a common indoor allergen, and their microscopic droppings can become airborne and trigger allergic reactions.
+Dust mites are a common indoor allergen, and their microscopic droppings can become airborne when disturbed and trigger allergic reactions in individuals who are sensitive to them.

 How do air purifiers work?